jbcurtin/bert-etl/docs/index.rst

 Easily Debug without Logging
 ############################

 `bert-etl` encourages the use of your favorite debugger.
-Today, `pdb`, and `ipdb` are knowen to work within Function Executions
+Today, `pdb`, and `ipdb` are known to work within Function Executions

 .. code-block:: python